SabrinaSanchez7/SQL-Bike-Store/README.md

 Analyzing bike store sales data from Kaggle

 ## **Bike Store SQL Project**
 This is my first complete SQL Project.
 I wanted to practice writing queries on a real dataset, so I used a bike store database from Kaggle that was good for SQL analyzation.

-I decided to investigate 2 questions:
+Considering this dataset includes multiple stores and items, I came up with two questions that SQL will help me answer:

 1. **Which store sells the most?**
-2.  **Who are the top customers?**
+2.  **Which is the top-selling item?**

 ### **Dataset**
 Bike Store Relational Database from Kaggle: